About

 The Hospital Capacity Management Consortium formed in 2020 at the height of the COVID-19 pandemic.
 Hospitals and health systems were struggling to find ventilators for critical patients, personal protective equipment was in short supply and hospitals were at and over their bed capacity.
 Systems had to come up with effective ways to allocate appropriate resources to the most acute patients.
 The pandemic spotlighted a need for a more streamlined approach.

-Read the official charter for the Hospital Capacity Management Consortium (HCMC) to learn more about the policies and procedures of HCMC.
+Read the official charter for the Hospital Capacity Management Consortium (HCMC) to learn more about the governance policies and procedures.

 MISSION